 Many patients often wonder whether or not a dilated eye exam is required for their yearly visit.
-Dilation during your eye exam is recommended, however, there are factors that almost mandate a dilated eye exam.
+Dilation during your eye exam is recommended, however, there are factors that almost mandate one should have a dilated eye exam.
 Your age, your overall health, and your risk of eye disease will impact the frequency of a dilated eye exam.

 What is a comprehensive dilated eye exam?